twinlogix/typetta/docs/chapters/client/projections.md

 To facilitate Typetta's integration with GraphQL backends, each data retrieval API can receive a ``GraphQLResolveInfo`` object that contains the AST of a GraphQL request instead of an explicit projection.
 It is therefore the system that automatically transforms user input into a Typetta projection.

-Here is an example of a GraphQL resolver implemented using a EntityManager:
+Here is an example of a GraphQL resolver implemented using an EntityManager:

 ```typescript
 Query: {